PhoenixCiel/PhoenixCiel/README.md

 Pronouns: He/Him, They/Them, Xe/Xim<br>
 Age: 17<br>
 Hobbies: Drawing, sewing, Perler bead art, kandi, singing, acting, playing video games, reading fanfics<br>
-Fun facts: I have a cat named Pearl, I run an Ace Attorney Discord server (link at the bottom!), I collect Miku figures<br>
+Fun facts: I have a cat named Pearl, I run an Ace Attorney Discord server (link at the bottom!), I collect Miku figures, number 1 Vox Hazbin Hotel fan<br>
 Autism and ADHD haver (diagnosed) <br>
 <br>
 Ponytown preferences: C + H always okay!
 Please don't initiate prolonged RP unless I agree to it!
 Feel free to come up to me and give me a boop or hang out, especially if you have fandoms in common with me!
 I'm offtab like half the time, but just whisper and say hello!
 I am somewhat socially awkward, but who on pt isn't tbh.<br>